everettprussak/SoccerWebsite/README.md

 ### python3 scehma_creation.py (schema created)

+### Chose either player, team, coaches data without games and goals or option 2 to replicate the entire database.
+Option 1 will have no goals for any team or player.
+Each team will have zero wins and zero losses with no games played.
+Each coach will have 0 wins.
+This is because the goals and games datatable is not available in this option.
+For option 2, if you want to replicate the entire database, then it will include all goals and games as well.

-### python3 first_run.py (players, teams, and coaches inserted into tables)
+### Option 1: python3 first_run.py (players, teams, and coaches inserted into tables)
 - Each Player will start with Null (or zero) goals
 - Each team will have zero wins, zero losses, and zero totalGoals
 - Each coach will have zero wins.

-### Optional: If you want to replicate the entire database including games, goals, and more, I have provided the datadump of the database.
+### Option 2: If you want to replicate the entire database including games, goals, and more, I have provided the datadump of the database.
 The file is called 'application.sql'

 ### python3 application.py
 - If "Access to 127.0.0.1 was denied" is ever seen do the following: